67th Trento Film Festival

 A non-competitive section dedicated to exploratory, non-fiction or artistic films dealing with the theme of the landscape and mountain areas.

-A selection of reports dedicated to the environment and wildlife of mountain areas.
+A selection of reports dedicated to the environment and wildlife of mountain areas in cooperation with MuSe, Trento Science Museum.

 - TFF Kids